 Our Verdict: We think the Dyson Cyclone V10 Absolute* is an excellent cordless vacuum cleaner.
 It performed well during all of our tests, including picking up pet hair on carpets and large debris on hard floors (when using the soft roller floorhead).
 It also comes packed with tools and accessories, such as a pet tool and a low reach adaptor, making it a versatile vac.
 The biggest downside is the price, but we think it’s worth the money.

-- Excellent cleaning performance that rivals corded vacuums
+- Brilliant all-round cleaning performance that rivals many corded vacuums

 Overview of the Dyson V10 Cyclone

 - Powerful V10 motor provides excellent suction power compared with most other cordless vacuum cleaners

 - Motorbar floorhead has a strong brush bar and a detangling feature

 - Soft roller is great for hard floors

 - Detachable stick design so you can convert the vacuum into a handheld